 This warranty is extended to the original purchaser and any succeeding owner for products purchased for home use within the USA.
-In Alaska, the warranty excludes the cost of shipping or service calls to your home.

 Some states do not allow the exclusion or limitation of incidental or consequential damages.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
 To know what your legal rights are, consult your local or state consumer affairs office or your state's Attorney General.